 As humans, we seek out touch

-to seek out our own humanity,
+to seek out our humanity

 unrestricted by harm or violence

-Dancing together is finding yourself in the touch
+dancing together is finding yourself in touch.

 -